Fair0n/gut-transcriptomics-project/README.md

 3. **Microbiome asymmetry:** The microbiome differentially affects villus layers — promoting expression in the bottom villous SI and suppressing gene expression machinery (mRNA processing, translation) at the villus tip.
-In germ-free mice these processes are upregulated at the villus tip, which can suggest the microbiome induces transcriptomal restraint.
+In germ-free mice these processes are upregulated at the villus tip.

 ---